Circularity in the dairy chain

 Manure and slurry solutions

-• Biogas from manure to generate heat, power and vehicular fuel.
+• Biogas from manure generates heat, power, and fuel.

 Farmland carbon storage